Why do muscles get imbalanced?

 Every exercise prescribed should be tailored to your specific needs.
 The practitioner may also use the Redcord suspension system to assist with the application of manual therapy techniques including joint mobilizations, stretching and myofascial release.

 Redcord helps people to a life in motion.
-Just like gymnastics, these are exercises that naturally build deep muscle control for optimal movement health and performance.
+Just like gymnastics, these exercises help you develop underlying muscle control for optimal movement health and performance.

 Click here to learn even more about Redcord.